litespeedtech/lscache_wp/litespeed-cache/readme.txt

 17. Frontend Adminbar Shortcut

 == Changelog ==

+= 1.7 - December 22 2017 =
+* [NEW FEATURE] Drop Query Strings setting in the Cache tab.
+* [NEW FEATURE] Multiple CDN Mapping in the CDN tab.
+* [IMPROVEMENT] Improve HTTP/HTTPS Compatibility setting in the Advanced tab.
+* [IMPROVEMENT] Keep JS/CSS original position in HTML when excluded in setting.
+* [IAPI] Reset client level credit after Image Optimization data is destroyed.
+* [REFACTOR] Refactored build_input/textarea functions in admin_display class.
+* [REFACTOR] Refactored CDN class.
+* [GUI] Added a notice to Image Optimization and Crawler to warn when cache is disabled.
+* [GUI] Improved image optimization indicator styles in Media Library List.

 = 1.6.7 - December 15 2017 =
 * [IAPI] Added ability to scan for new image thumbnail sizes and auto-resend image optimization requests.